tnichols217/notes/ChristAndCulture/Final.md

 The Bible has capital punishment for murder, kidnapping, beastiality, blashpheming, and promoting other gods, although it punishes other things too.
 I don't believe that the death penalty is justified in our modern government as I don't feel it is right for people to be able to destroy the images of God.
 Only God has the right to destroy his own images and by His own rules.
 Humans and their government make mistakes and sometimes incorrectly execute people.
 This is something that I feel is not on the table for us to make mistakes about.

+> [!quote]
-"Whoever sheds the blood of man, by man shall his blood be shed, for God made man in his own image."
+> "Whoever sheds the blood of man, by man shall his blood be shed, for God made man in his own image."
 (Genesis 9:6)
+>

-"If any one of you is without sin, let him be the first to throw a stone at her" (John 8:7)
+> "If any one of you is without sin, let him be the first to throw a stone at her" (John 8:7)
+>

-"Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.”"
+> "Beloved, never avenge yourselves, but leave it to the wrath of God, for it is written, “Vengeance is mine, I will repay, says the Lord.”"
 (Romans 12:19)

 Multiple places in the Bible does it justify the death penalty.
 A couple instances in the New Testament Jesus defends people who should have gotten the death penalty, and in one instance he tells the pharacees to stone the woman if they themselves are innocent.
 Jesus knows that we are all guilty and sinful.
 The Bible still does mandate the death penalty for multiple things, but I don't think it is right for us to take that punishment upon ourselves to enact.
 The Bible does say that we should not avenge ourselves but leave it up to the Lord.
 Although I agree that some things deserve a death penalty, I don't feel like we are perfect or sinless enough to be able to implement it ourselves.